RED KITES have become virtually synonymous with the Chiltern Hills over the past 20 years, but it wasn’t always that way.

-Describing himself as an “enthusiastic amateur” photographer, Alan says: “I am interested in all raptors, but I particularly like red kites for their agility, acrobatics and colours.”
+Describing himself as an “enthusiastic amateur” photographer, Allan says: “I am interested in all raptors, but I particularly like red kites for their agility, acrobatics and colours.”

 Another enthusiast who describes himself as “just an amateur with a camera” is Alan Ewart in Wales.
 He says: “I took up photography less than two years ago and I’m lucky enough to have two feeding stations both within an hour’s drive.
 Once I’d been once I was hooked on these magnificent birds.”